NehorayFromIsrael/Neogram/Framework/options/normal/README.txt

     Other_Variables = Bot_Variables[13]
     Context = Bot_Variables[14]

---- Get_Functions ---

-    there is 2 Get_Functions you need to use and they have major job to make the system simple and easy to read this is the functions and how to import and used them + explanation how the work:

-   Get_Content(Bot_Variables,Content_Name) , "import Program.Get_Content as Get_Content"
-   Get_Other_Functions.Func(Other_Function_Name,*args) , "import Program.Get_Other_Functions as Get_Other_Functions"

-   When you create a file inside Content folder or Other_Functions folder in order to activate the func inside one of the files you dont need to import them individual you only need to use one of the get functions and pass the name of the file you need(no .py included  extension ) to activate and it will be done dynamically and automatically ,no need for import and run  individual

---- System Structure & Logic ---
+--- Message_Handler (folder) ---

-the main folder includes 5 additional folders to store functions, there is a specific use for ech folder:

-Content = in this you store the "content" functions, what is a content function? every functions that use the Send class like Send.Message , Send.Keyboard etc, in short every functions that interact directly whit the bot user.

-when you add file to this folder to activate the function that inside the file you will use:
-Get_Content.Func(Bot_Variables,"name of the file in content folder not include .py  extension") you can import this by use "from import Program.Get_Content as Get_Content"

-Inline_Functions = in this folder you put every functions you wont to attached to inline callback button, the name of the func will be the name of the file(no .py included  extension )

-Message_Handler = in this folder you put the functions that runs every time user sends message to the bot,
+ in this folder you put the functions that runs every time user sends message to the bot,
 example: if you craeted a file whit the name "hey" inside the file you write fucntion thats send message whit the string "hello", every time user sends the file name in a message (no .py includ) the function of the file is activate , in our case sends the message "hello", the bot automatecly activate any function in this folder base if file name equal to user message

+if you wont to create function that will run whit more then one word , in the file name use "#" character to seperate between the words,
+example: we create file whit the name "a#b.py" every time the user send the message "a" or "b" the fun inside the file will run.

-	there is anotehr folder inside "Message_Handler", called "start" whit two files  start.py and Message_Handker.py, start.py = every fucntion you write inside will run when bot user send the command "/start" (or when the bot first lunch by the user)
+there is anotehr folder inside "Message_Handler", called "start" whit two files  start.py and Message_Handler.py,

+start.py = every fucntion you write inside will run when bot user send the command "/start" (or when the bot first lunch by the user)
-	Message_Handker.py =  every fucntion you write inside will run each time user send message
+Message_Handler.py =  every fucntion you write inside will run each time user send message

+--- Inline_Functions (folder) ---

+in this folder you put every functions you wont to attached to inline callback button, the name of the func will be the name of the file(no .py included  extension )

+--- Other_Functions (folder) ---

-Other_Functions = every other function you may create for your bot that dont have a special folder stored here, to activate functions from this folder simply import: "import Program.Get_Other_Functions as Get_Other_Functions" and use this functions by passing the file name you crated (no .py include) Get_Other_Functions.Func(Other_Function_Name,*args) you can also pass variables in args
+every other function you may create for your bot that dont have a special folder stored here.

+--- Program (folder) ---

-Program = in this folder all the important file of the system are located its better not to edit anything inside this folder
+in this folder all the important file of the system are located, its better not to edit anything inside this folder if you don't know what you doing.

-for every folder that stored custom functions there is a template + examples inside, use them!
+**** for every folder that stored custom functions there is a template + examples inside, use them ! ****

+    ---- imports ----

+    from Program.Send import Send as Send

+    from Program.Button import Button as Button

     --- Send Class ---

-# -In order to use Send Functions you have to import Send module: "from Program.Send import Send as Send" - #
-# -In order to use Button Functions you have to import Button module: "from Program.Button import Button as Button" - #

 Send.Message(Bot_Variables,"Paste Text Here")